Jane Kitto: 2005–2013

 The second album Precious Junk, was released in 2005.
 The single track Catalina Dreaming was collaborated alongside Andrew McMillan, the author of the book Catalina Dreaming.
 'Precious Junk' featured airplay by Triple J and various radio stations throughout Australia.
 Later that year she was approached by John Lomax III, who invited her to perform in Nashville US, Tennessee's Australian Festival.
 She also held a show in New York at CBGB's then flew across to Los Angeles and performed at Cat Club in Hollywood together with Teddy 'Zigzag' Andreadis (Alice Cooper (band), Guns N' Roses).

 Kitto recorded another album titled Over Sensitive in Los Angeles with producer Michael Vail Blum alongside session musicians, bassist Johnny Griparic (Slash's Snakepit), guitarist Dean Pleasants (Suicidal Tendencies) and drummer Simon Runge.
 Several songs were written by Kitto and long time friend South African songwriter colleague Andrew McDonald, who later went on to become her manager.
-The album was mixed and mastered later that year back in Sweden by a young producer, composer and guitarist for a folk metal band Netherbird, Pontus (Pna) Andersson in Sweden.
+The album was mixed and mastered later that year back in Sweden by a young producer, composer and guitarist for the black metal band Netherbird, Pontus (Pna) Andersson in Sweden.
 Entrepreneur Asher Hayley from a UK label Green Pepper Junction working together with London-based label Right Recordings signed Over Sensitive to a license deal and it was released in 2007.

 The meeting with Andersson proved long lasting consequences.
 After Over Sensitive was completed, the two had developed such a strong working relationship so Kitto asked him to accompany her as her guitarist at Maryport Blues Festival in the UK when she was billed alongside headliner Tony Joe White.
 In the same year, Kitto composed a soundtrack along with author Lauren St John for a film based on St John's book The White Giraffe, called Last Place You Look, and the song was recorded under the guidance of Andersson at his studios.
 Andersson continued performing with Kitto and her then band as her guitarist, and ten years later in 2015 were eventually married.

 2006 Kitto toured in Sweden and the UK as front vocalist for Janis Joplin's original band Big Brother and the Holding Company.
 She flew to San Francisco to make the audition and was greeted at the lobby of the Triton Hotel by Big Brother's guitarist Sam Andrew who came swinging Janis Joplin's own signature guitar 1964 Gibson Bluebird which Kitto used to perform the audition.